 Therefore, a Voice of Customer analytics program is a structured system of feedback collection, data analysis, and action planning.

 The main goal of VoC analytics is to understand how people perceive and interact with brands, products, and services.

 Voice of Customer is commonly abbreviated to VoC or VOC, and is synonymous with Voice of the Customer.

 In the age of social media, one viral review can burn down an entire brand.
-This puts the onus on businesses to deliver great experiences.
-As it stands, 89% of businesses will compete mainly on customer experience, according to Gartner research.
+The onus is on businesses to deliver excellent experiences.
+As it stands, 89% of companies will compete mainly on customer experience, according to Gartner research.

-But this state of the affairs isn’t a bad thing.
-In fact, the opportunity is huge.
+But this state of affairs isn’t a bad thing.
+The opportunity is huge.
 Research by Bain & Co. has found:

 - Companies that excel at customer experience grow revenues 4-8% above their competition

 - Superior experiences deliver 6-14x higher customer lifecycle value

 - Voice of customer programs result in up to 55% greater client retention

 Indeed, improving your customer experiences creates colossal value.
 But to make informed, effective changes, you must listen to your customers.
 And to truly listen to your customers, you must understand the conversations they’re having about your products, brands, and services.